drm317/TestingAkkaDotNet/README.md

-# AkkaNetTesting
+# Akka.Net Testing

-Testing actors with Akka.Net.
+How to test actors in Akka.Net.